twig40k/twig40k.github.io/index.md

 Continuing with Biostatistics, I took multiple data sets and merged them together in order to look at relationships between malaria deaths, cases and country GDP. [here](<https://twig40k.github.io/BioStatisticsAnalysis/malaria comb data.html>)

 #### RNA Seq
 I started by working with sample data sets to look at RNA seq data and how it can be displayed.
-I used both a [table](<http://twig40k.github.io/Bioinformatics/rna seq 1.html>) to look at gene comparisions and a [heat map](<http://twig40k.github.io/Bioinformatics/rna seq 2.html>) to look at trends in the data and display it in a readable way.
+I used both a [table](<http://twig40k.github.io/Bioinformatics/rna seq 1.html>) to look at gene comparisons and a [heat map](<http://twig40k.github.io/Bioinformatics/rna seq 2.html>) to look at trends in the data and display it in a readable way.

 #### Pylogentic Trees
-I took sample data and experimented with different ways to make [phylogenetic trees](<http://twig40k.github.io/Bioinformatics/phylo tree 1.html>)
+I took sample data and experimented with different ways to make [phylogenetic trees](<http://twig40k.github.io/Bioinformatics/phylo tree 1.html>).

 #### Custom Trees
-I built a data set from Genbank and then walked through the process of alining the sequences, comparing differences between species and make a [phylogenetic tree](<http://twig40k.github.io/Bioinformatics/bact phylo tree.html>).
+I built a data set from Genbank and then walked through the process of alining the sequences, comparing differences between species and making a [phylogenetic tree](<http://twig40k.github.io/Bioinformatics/bact phylo tree.html>).
 (WIP)